Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 For Kids: The Flavor & Safety Checklist Dentists Use

-• Swallowing: Supervise children under 6 to minimize swallowing.
+• Swallowing: Children below 6 years old should be monitored to reduce swallowing.
 Xylitol is safe in small amounts but can cause digestive upset in larger quantities.

 If you’re wondering is homemade toothpaste safe for toddlers, the answer is yes—when you follow this exact checklist and use our Recipe #5.
 Kid-friendly Natural Toothpaste Recipes require extra care, and we’ve done the work for you.